Sharon Wheelers ScarWork

 However if you have been through everything with your team and have been discharged or have a historical scar that continues to give you problems then ScarWork may be able to help.

-ScarWork™ can be done on both new and old scars, however with new scars, we suggest that you have been discharged by your surgeon and have no open wounds or infection in the area.
+ScarWork™ can be received on both new and old scars, however with new scars, we suggest that you have been discharged by your surgeon and have no open wounds or infection in the area.

 Commitment